AbdiTolesa/dogs-vs-cats/README.md

 # Image Classification using AWS SageMaker

-Use AWS Sagemaker to train a pretrained model that can perform image classification by using the Sagemaker profiling, debugger, hyperparameter tuning and other good ML engineering practices.
-This can be done on either the provided dog breed classication data set or one of your choice.
+This project demonstrates the usage of Amazon SageMaker and other AWS services to build, train, deploy and monitor an image classification model that detects whether an image contains a dog or cat.

 ## Project Set Up and Installation
-Explanation of the different files: train_model.py - a python module that has the model creation, training and validation functionalities. train_and_deploy.ipynb - Contains different scripts used for hyperparameter tuning, PyTorch estimator creation and deployment, model inference.
+Explanation of the different files:
+- train_model.py - a python module that has the model creation, training and validation functionalities.
+- train_and_deploy.ipynb - Contains different scripts used for downloading and preprocessing the dataset, hyperparameter tuning, PyTorch Estimator creation and deployment purposes.

 ## Dataset
-The dataset used in this project is brought from the famous [dogs-vs-cats competition](https://www.kaggle.com/c/dogs-vs-cats).
-Since the dataset doesn't categorize the images into categories based on the image content, I have written a script so that there would be two directories (one for dogs and another for cats).
-Once that is done, a portion of the training dataset was moved to a validation dataset.
+The dataset used in this project is downloaded from the famous [dogs-vs-cats competition](https://www.kaggle.com/c/dogs-vs-cats).
+Since the original dataset doesn't categorize the images into their respective categories based on the image content, I have written a script so that there would be two directories (one for dog and another one for cat images).
+Once that is done, the whole dataset is then split up into train and validation sets.

 ### Access
-Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.
+AWS CLI is then used to upload the arranged data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.

 ## Hyperparameter Tuning